Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 Hello and welcome,

-I'm Chris Dymond, a Cloud Technical Specialist with a keen interest in managing aspects of Microsoft Azure via PowerShell.
+I'm Chris, a Cloud Technical Specialist with Insight.

+I have a keen interest in all things Azure but especially Identity and Access and how PowerShell can streamline tasks.

-I've written this repository with the aim to provide scenario-based cmdlets that both extend and enhance the AzureADPreview and ExchangeOnlineManagement modules.
+I have written this repository with a view to provide scenario-based cmdlets that both extend and enhance the AzureADPreview and ExchangeOnlineManagement cmdlets.

-Using this module you'll be able to answer questions like:
+Using my IA functions you'll be able to answer questions like the below:

-- Which of my users currently have licensing applied?
+- What type of licensing is applied to my users?
 - When was the last sign-in of user 'x'?
 - What is the total size of all my Exchange Online mailboxes?
-- How many groups do I have, what kind are they and who owns them?
+- How many groups do I have and what kind are they?

-Please note that the 'IA' module, as I'm calling it, is a work in progress.
+Please note that this 'IA' module, as I've called it, is a work in progress and will change regularly.

 # Updates